Overview of Child Neglect and Abuse

 Medical practices also vary in different cultures.
 Certain cultural practices (such as female genital mutilation) are so extreme they constitute abuse.
 However, certain folk remedies (such as coining and cupping) often cause bruises or minor burns that can look as though they are the result of severe corporal punishment but are not.

 Members of certain religious and cultural groups have sometimes failed to obtain treatment for a child who has a life-threatening disorder (such as diabetic ketoacidosis or meningitis), resulting in the child's death.
 Such failure is typically considered neglect regardless of the parents’ or caregivers’ intent.
 When children are ill and unhealthy, refusal of medical treatment often requires further investigation and sometimes legal intervention.
 Additionally, in the United States, certain people and cultural groups have increasingly been refusing to have their children vaccinated because they have concerns about safety or because of religious reasons.
-It is not clear whether this refusal of vaccination is true medical neglect.
+It is not clear whether this refusal of vaccination can legally be considered true medical neglect.

 The symptoms of neglect and abuse vary depending partly on the nature and duration of the neglect or abuse, on the child, and on the particular circumstances.
 In addition to obvious physical injuries, symptoms include emotional and mental health problems.
 Such problems may develop immediately or later and may persist.